mbbsemu/MBBSEmu/README.md

 * Debug and fix known compatility issues with a Module
 * Add some awesome new features we haven't even thought of yet!

-# More Information

-You can find much more information on MBBSEmu, including documentation as well as Module downloads on the MBBSEmu website:

 [https://www.mbbsemu.com](https://www.mbbsemu.com)

+# Development tips

+See [development tips](./documents/development-tips.md) for more information about building & developing MBBSEmu.

 # License / Copyright